Schedule Schedule Appointment Schedule Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Tooth extraction is considered a very safe routine dental procedure.
 However, no treatment is completely without risk.
 There is a chance of the extraction site being infected before it can fully heal, which is why it’s very important to keep your mouth clean during your recovery.
 Another possible complication is dry socket, which is when the blood clot protecting the extraction site becomes dislodged.
 This is very painful and can greatly slow down the healing process.

 To keep these risks to a minimum, we’ll give you a list of aftercare instructions to follow.
-We’ll also make sure that you’re aware of the warning signs of infection so that you can call our office immediately if something goes wrong.
+We’ll also make sure that you’re aware of the warning signs of infection so that you can call our office before an issue becomes too advanced.